 If you only need to pump breast milk occasionally, a manual pump can be a good option.
 They’re portable and very affordable.
 These pumps work on only one breast at a time and do require “hand power.”
 We hear moms say they toss one of these in their purses or diaper bags “just in case.”
 Prices for these start at around $15 and go up.

-If you need more frequent pumping, but are still home most of the time, then a mid-range battery-powered or electric pump could be your best bet.
-These pumps are usually very lightweight and portable, but have the advantage of using another power source besides you!
-You can find pumps that will express milk from one or both breasts at the same time.
+If you need more frequent pumping but are still home most of the time, then a mid-range battery-powered or electric pump could be your best bet.
+These pumps are usually very lightweight and portable and have the advantage of no-hand pumping!
 Pumping can be time consuming, so pay attention to how long it takes to express the desired ounces of milk you want to express.